Social care charges

 …for Telecare (useful gadgets) and Assistive Technology

-The cost of telecare and assistive technology varies depending on service use, for example:
+The cost of telecare and assistive technology varies depending on service use.
+Details of services and charges can be found on the SCH Wellbeing Service website.

 …for Day services